sto3014/LRPureRAW/README.md

 2. You
     1. You select ```File / Export with preset… / PureRAW Original```
 3. BeforeExport-Cleanup Script
-    1. The script deletes all files in your export location.
-E.g. _\<Picture folder>/LR2PureRAW_
+    1. The script deletes all files from the last export.
+E.g., it cleans up _\<Picture folder>/LR2PureRAW_
 4. Lightroom
     1. Lightroom exports the selected photos into the export location.
 E.g. _\<Picture folder>/LR2PureRAW_
 5. AfterExport-CreateLink Script